-It should be noted, however, that in the case of the B3 Clearinghouse, solely and specifically with regard to collateral consisting of third-party Brazilian government bonds, portability at the customer level does not apply because this type of collateral is not held by the final customer but by the participant responsible for the customer, which at its discretion allocates part of this collateral to cover the customer's margin requirement.
 It is also important to note that (i) position transfer requires the existence of sufficient collateral to cover risk at the brokerage house of destination, and (ii) if transfer should prove impossible (owing to insufficient collateral to cover risk at the receiving end, for example), then the positions must be closed out at the brokerage house of origin, in which case the process is covered by third-party Brazilian government bonds.
 Finally, as noted under Principle 5 (Collateral), the B3 Clearinghouse sets limits for the use of third-party Brazilian government bonds, with daily monitoring of participant compliance by the Risk Management Department.
-Moreover, the volume of such collateral is small (0.1662% of total collateral on September 30, 2021).
+Moreover, the volume of such collateral is small (0.2% of the total posted on September 29, 2023).